ifaronti/Finance-App/README.md

 - [bcryptjs](https://www.npmjs.com/package/bcryptjs) - for Hashing and verifying user passwords.

 ### What I learned
 I used this practice project to solidify my grip on practices/concepts I needed to get familiar with(CI/CD and Oauth).
-Also, I picked up postgresql and use of ORMs.
-I tried sequelize which was great but I went for Prisma for its flavours cause it supports multiple langauages and database types.
-My main achievment with this project is many to many and one to many relations; solidifying my understanding of these is important and this project data architecture is a good practice example for that.
+I tried sequelize (ORM) which was great but I went for Prisma for its flavours cause it supports multiple langauages and database types.
+My main achievment with this project is many to many and one to many relations; solidifying my understanding of these is important and this project's data structure is a good practice example for that.

 ### Continued development
-I'll be doing more postgresql, ORMs, Typescript.
-I need to try Drizzle for the fun of it.
+Continous practice of devops

 ### Useful resources
 - [Prisma](https://prisma.io) - doc for Prisma orm.
 Made set up and useage super easy.
 - [stackoverflow](https://stackoverflow.com) - I use this to check if there are better ways to do whatever I'm doing.